[This is the Part III post of the Binge Eating Recovery During a Crisis series. Read Part I and Part II]

 Alternately, you say yes to a social event, but you feel anxious while you are there, and when you leave you have an urge to binge and act on it; so you decide that you need say no to those type of social events in the future to avoid binges.

-As you can see, this trigger theory can make your decision making feel very significant to your recovery.
+As you can see, this trigger theory can make your decision-making feel very significant to your recovery, and very confusing as well.
 Even if you can somehow make what you feel are all the “right” decisions, you could still have binge urges.
-So, instead of all of this confusion, I want to tell you that saying yes or no to a holiday event, responsibility, or food has nothing to do with your ability to say no to a binge.
+So, instead of all of this complexity, I want to tell you that saying yes or no to a holiday event, responsibility, or food has nothing to do with your ability to say no to a holiday binge.
 Your yes’s and no’s to things you want to do or don’t want to do during the holidays (or at any time in your life) are different from your yes’s or no’s when urges to binge arise.
 One decision doesn’t cause the other.

 The binge urge is an urge to binge.
 It is not a hidden desire to avoid a responsibility or a social event; it is not an urge to calm yourself under holiday stress; it is not an indication of whether or not you should have eaten dessert.
 It is a primal and habitual urge to eat an abnormally large amount of food.
-You can learn to dismiss it in any situation or after eating any food – effectively saying no to the binge.
+You can learn to dismiss it in any situation or after eating any food, or after experiencing any “trigger.”

-Knowing that you have the capacity to dismiss binge urges whenever they arise gives you the freedom to say yes when you want to say yes during the holidays (and at any time), and no when you want to say no, while knowing that you can always say no to binge eating.
+Knowing that you have the capacity to dismiss binge urges whenever they arise gives you the freedom to say yes when you want to say yes and no when you want to say no, while always say no to binge eating.